 Cash Flow Metrics

-Importance: Cash flow metrics, including operating cash flow and free cash flow, provide insights into the company’s liquidity and financial flexibility.
+Importance: Cash flow metrics, including operating and free cash flow, provide insights into the company’s liquidity and financial flexibility.
 Stakeholders monitor these metrics to ensure the business can sustain operations and invest in growth.

 Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA)